 - You will then be allowed to make a telephone call to talk to a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released quickly, you might be able to keep wearing street clothes, if not you you will have to change into a jail uniform.
+- If you are expected to be released quickly, you might be able to keep wearing street clothes, if not you will have to change into a jail uniform.

 Have you been arrested and gone through jail intake?
 If you have, please share your experience so others can benefit from your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that might help other people that get arrested get through the procedure?